-Our Nominating and Corporate Governance Committee is comprised of Michael G. Maselli (chairman), Dean C. Kehler, and Samuel N. Borgese.
-In connection with our initial public offering, the committee was constituted as of July 24, 2014, and did not meet separately from the Board as a whole during the remainder of 2014.
+Our Nominating and Corporate Governance Committee is comprised of Samuel N. Borgese (chairman), Mark Buller, and William R. Floyd.
+The committee met one time in 2015.
 The duties, responsibilities, and processes of the committee for identifying and evaluating nominees for director, among other things, include:

-- · identifying, recruiting, and, if appropriate, interviewing candidates to fill positions on the Board, including persons suggested by stockholders or others: - · reviewing the backgrounds and qualifications of individuals being considered as director candidates; - · reviewing and recommending to the Board the director nominees for election by the stockholders or appointment by the Board, as the case may be, pursuant to our bylaws; - · reviewing the suitability for continued service as a director of each director when his or her term expires and when he or she has a change in status, including, but not limited to, an employment change, and to recommend whether or not the director should be re-nominated; - · recommending director nominees and board members for committee membership; - · reviewing our corporate governance guidelines; and - overseeing the evaluation of the Board and its committees.
+- · identifying, recruiting, and, if appropriate, interviewing candidates to fill positions on the Board, including persons suggested by stockholders or others; - · reviewing the backgrounds and qualifications of individuals being considered as director candidates; - reviewing and recommending to the Board the director nominees for election by the stockholders or appointment by the Board, as the case may be, pursuant to our bylaws; - reviewing the suitability for continued service as a director of each director when his or her term expires and when he or she has a change in status, including, but not limited to, an employment change, and to recommend whether or not the director should be re-nominated; - · recommending director nominees and board members for committee membership; - reviewing our corporate governance guidelines; and - overseeing the evaluation of the Board and its committees.